godweiyang/NN-CUDA-Example/README.md

 ## Run python
 `$CODEBASE` in the following represents `pytorch` or `tensorflow`.

+*Note that for TensorFlow, the compiler only supports cmake currently.*

 ### Compare kernel time
+*Note that for TensorFlow, the time statistics is not correct currently.*

 ```shell
 python3 $CODEBASE/time.py --compiler jit
 python3 $CODEBASE/time.py --compiler setup